 - TimesTen does not support distributed transactions through OCI.
-Therefore, an ODP.NET application cannot use distributed transactions in a TimesTen connection. - Error messages associated with connections to TimesTen from an ODP.NET application are based on the TimesTen OCI error message implementation.
+Therefore, an ODP.NET application cannot use distributed transactions in a TimesTen connection. - ODP.NET for TimesTen does not support global runtime load balancing (a feature for Oracle RAC databases) and therefore does not support the connection string attribute setting "Load Balancing=true". - Error messages associated with connections to TimesTen from an ODP.NET application are based on the TimesTen OCI error message implementation.
 TimesTen OCI errors are propagated to the ODP.NET application as OracleException objects.